 Building a successful website is a lot like building a house.
-You’ll need a great planner, architect, interior designers, landscapers, engineers and developers all working together to build a structurally sound house that looks amazing inside out.
+You need a great planner, architect, interior designers, landscapers, engineers and developers all working together to build a structurally sound home that looks amazing.
 Websites are no different.
 In this blog article, we reveal our top 3 user interface and web design tips that boost trust and authority for your business.

-Why is user interface (UI) and web design important to boost trust and authority?
+Why do user interface (UI) and web design boost trust and authority?

-Study shows 94% people trust a business based on visual appeal of their website.
-Great web design contributes to 75% of your business credibility.
-Search engines like Google, Bing and Yahoo are concentrating on rewarding websites that have great user experience.
-Nailing user interface and web design are 2 big parts of that puzzle.
+A study found 94% of people trust a business based on the visual appeal of their website.
+Excellent web design contributes to 75% of your business credibility.
+Search engines like Google, Bing, and Yahoo concentrate on rewarding websites that offer a great user experience.
+Nailing user interface and web design are 2 significant parts of getting your website to rank well in those search engines.
 If your web design is ugly, hard to use and unprofessional, your audience will simply leave.
-Click bounce rate would increase.
-It won’t matter if the load time of your website is instant.
-People will still leave if they don’t like what they see, especially first-time user.
+This causes your click bounce rate to increase, another critical factor for Google rankings.
+It won’t matter if your website loads instantaneously.
+People will leave if they don’t like what they see.
+Especially first-time users.

 Some of the most successful companies in the world have been created with the help of top-notch design.
 Think Apple and Google.
-They have become household names by creating amazing minimalistic and simple websites that reflect their brand so well.
-They regularly update their user interface and web design trends to keep up to date, seamless and enjoyable user experience.
+They have become household names by creating websites that reflect their brand and provide a natural user experience.
+They test and regularly update their user interface and web designs to ensure an up-to-date, seamless and enjoyable user experience.

 What is user interface (UI) design?

-User interface (UI) design, is the process of designing interactive digital product interfaces, such as for computers, mobile phones, cars, TVs, software dashboards or websites.
-A user interface has two main goals: functionality and usability.
-Its principal function is to present information to your audience and enable them to use that information.
+User interface (UI) design is designing for interactive digital product interfaces like computers, mobile phones, cars, TVs, software dashboards or websites.
+User Interface design has two main goals: functionality and usability.
+Its principal function is to present information to your audience that most easily enables them to use that information.
 A good user interface “should be transparent to your audience, effortless to use, and elegant in its simplicity.”
-It should be designed based on how your audience will interact with the system, and not based on how the system internally works.
+It should be designed based on how your audience will interact with the system and not solely on what looks prettiest.

-How is user interface design different from web design?
+How is user interface design different from user experience design and web design?